ayl-duke-dev-28/trader-bot/README.md

   unresolved, non-numeric, non-positive, `NaN`, or infinite price is logged and skipped.
 The same finite-positive validation is repeated during risk planning and immediately before execution.
-- Read-only Alpaca calls (account, positions, clock, open orders, latest trades) retry on transient network errors.
-Order submission does **not** retry: a reset mid-submit leaves the order's fate unknown, and a blind retry risks duplicating a filled order.
-Those failures are logged as `FAIL` in the trade log and left for the next cycle.
+- Read-only Alpaca calls (account, positions, clock, open orders, latest trades, order status) retry on transient network errors.
+Order submission does **not**
+  retry: a reset mid-submit can leave the order's fate unknown, and a blind retry risks duplicating a fill.
+Accepted responses are persisted and reconciled;
+  failed responses are logged as `FAIL`, while Alpaca's open-order query provides an additional next-cycle guard for an active order whose ID was not received.
 - A serialized XGBoost model may warn when loaded by a different XGBoost version.
   Retrain with `python scripts/train_models.py` after dependency upgrades rather than relying on cross-version pickle compatibility.